Home News Video showing Providence officers striking man during arrest under investigation

 Share

 PROVIDENCE, R.I. — Providence police and the mayor’s office are investigating after a video shared on social media appeared to show officers repeatedly hitting a man in handcuffs during an arrest on Pembroke Street.
-Authorities said the incident happened April 24 and involved officers attempting to take a suspect into custody.
+Authorities said the incident happened April 24 and involved officers attempting to take a man into custody.

 Providence police hitting man handcuffs